fenago/katacoda-scenarios/apache-kafka/apache-kafka-schema-registry/steps/17/text.md

 ```

 **Important:**
-- Interface will keep switching back to terminal 1 because consumer is running there after executing above command, you can manually switch by clicking `terminal 2`.
+- Interface will keep switching back to terminal 1 because consumer is running there after executing command, you can manually switch by clicking `terminal 2`.
 - Press `Ctrl` + `C` in terminal 1 and 2 to stop everything before proceeding to next step.